FireInstallations/SpaceOrienter/README.md

 # SpaceOrienter

 Our universe is gigant and even our nightsky can be confusing big and messy if you are not an expert.
-It become even harder if you try to show heavenly bodies to other people.
+It's if you try to show heavenly bodies to other people.
 Or maybe you don't know where to find is what.

 The SpaceOrienter project is a small tool and a solution for all problems of this kind.